Ares V: Ares IV

 The Ares IV concept combines an Ares I upper stage on top of an Ares V. Specifically, the vehicle would consist of the liquid-fueled core stage from the Ares V design, two five-segment solid rocket boosters, and the liquid-fueled upper stage from the Ares I, as described by NASA in January 2007.
 The Ares IV would be a combined 367 ft tall and could be used to reach the Moon.
 Total payload capacity would be 90420 lb to 240 mi for direct trans-lunar injection.

 NASA had considered using Ares IV to evaluate high-speed "skip" reentry profiles of the Orion capsule in 2007.
 NASA had planned flight demonstrations of Ares I and Ares V hardware in "Heavy Lift" configurations beginning in 2013.
 The "Heavy Lift" test flights were to test the first stage of the Ares V simultaneously with the Ares I upper stage attached on top to save both time and money.
 The later Heavy Lift test vehicle configurations are similar to the Ares IV vehicle.

 Ares V Lite

 Ares V Lite was an alternative launch vehicle for NASA's Constellation program suggested by the Augustine Commission.
 Ares V Lite was a scaled down Ares V. It would have used five RS-68 engines and two five-segment SRBs and have had a low Earth orbit payload of approximately 140 metric tons (309,000 lb).
 If chosen, Ares V Lite would have replaced the Ares V and Ares I launchers.
 One Ares V Lite version would have been a cargo lifter like Ares V and the second version would have carried astronauts in the Orion spacecraft.

 In fiction

+The Japanese manga Space Brothers depicts the Ares V rocket being used to launch missions to the Moon.

 In the 2013 film Star Trek Into Darkness, a desktop model of the Ares V rocket was set decoration in the office of Admiral Alexander Marcus as part of his spaceflight collection.